AbelSAnderson/GameGrowthForecast/README.md

 # GameGrowthForecast
- A simple forecaster, to see player Growth statistics.
+ A simple forecaster, to see player growth statistics.